 The AS1 is Amerisleep’s firmest bed.
 Standing at 10 inches tall, this mattress incorporates 2 inches of eco-friendly Bio-Pur® for just a hint of cushioning and 8 inches of the sturdy Bio-Core® support layer.
 These two layers of foam combine to create the most supportive mattress for stomach sleepers.

-All Amerisleep mattresses are covered with a stretchy, soft Celliant® cover.
-The FDA has determined Celliant® promotes faster recovery thanks to the 13 thermoreactive minerals woven into the fabric.
+All Amerisleep mattresses are covered with a soft and breathable cover.
 This cover, along with the partially plant-based Bio-Pur®, ensures the sleeper will not overheat like they might on other memory foam mattresses.

 The Bio-Core® layer allows Amerisleep to offer a 20-year warranty with this and all their mattresses; in the AS1, the Bio-Core® keeps stomach sleepers “on top” of the mattress instead of stuck inside it.
 In other words, there is no risk of spinal misalignment or back pain if stomach sleepers choose the AS1.

 The Amerisleep AS2 is the perfect medium-firm model for stomach sleepers who need slightly more cushioning without losing out on any needed support.
 Business Insider called the AS2 the “Best Mattress for Back Pain,” so stomach sleepers can rest assured their back and shoulders will be adequately supported on this mattress.